irmen/prog8/docs/source/building.rst

 Module source code files
 ------------------------

-A module source file is a text file with the ``.ill`` suffix, containing the program's source code.
+A module source file is a text file with the ``.p8`` suffix, containing the program's source code.
 It consists of compilation options and other directives, imports of other modules, and source code for one or more code blocks.